lubeda/EspHoMaTriXv2/README.md

   screen_time: 120
 ```

 These were only static examples, in your automations you can customize a lot more.
-See the upcomming chapter for more possibilities
+See the upcoming chapter for more possibilities.

 ## For expirienced users